 Silbury Hill is the largest man-made mound in Europe, completed around 2400 BC.
 It is roughly the same height and volume as the contemporary Egyptian pyramids.
 The mound is about 100 feet high and more than 500 feet wide.
 Experts think the construction took 4 million hours of work and half a million tons of material.

 Surprisingly, Silbury Hill is not a burial mound, its purpose remains a mystery.
 They have done several excavations over the years to try and get answers.
 Unfortunately, the tunnels that they dug were not fully backfilled, causing a crater to open on the summit.

 I had read some Tripadvisor reviews that Silbury Hill wasn’t that impressive and not worth seeing, but I totally disagree.
-I thought Silbury Hill was a good size and like the other monuments, it’s hard for me to comprehend how it was built over 4000 years ago.
+I thought Silbury Hill was a good size and like the Wiltshire neolithic sites, it’s hard for me to comprehend how it was built over 4000 years ago.
 The one thing I was disappointed by is that you are not allowed to go very close to it, much less climb it.
 You have to take your pictures from a distance.

 Note: Silbury Hill has its own free parking lot which is right next to the viewing area.

 Construction of the Sanctuary began around 3000 BC.
 Like many ancient monuments, it was built in stages, changed and modified over long periods of time.
 It started as a structure with timber posts, and these were later replaced by stones during the fourth building phase.
 These components are now indicated by concrete slabs.
 The circle connected to West Kennet Avenue which leads to the Avebury Stone Circle.